 Waiting until full retirement age gives you extra time to pay down debt and build savings so you can avoid debt in the future.
 You also benefit by qualifying for your full Social Security benefits or increasing your benefit.
-For example, individuals born in 1943 or later earn an extra 2/3 of a percent for each month they delay collecting beyond full retirement age.
-In total, that’s an 8 percent increase for each year they delay.
+For example, if you’re 62 or older, you earn an extra 2/3 of a percent for each month you delay collecting beyond full retirement age.
+In total, that’s an 8% increase for each year you delay.

 9. Make Your Kids Pay for College

 If you didn’t have the cash to pay your kids’ tuition, you probably haven’t maxed out your retirement savings, either.
 And it’s unlikely that you’ll be able to while you’re saddled with your kid’s student loan debt.